nens/threedi-docs/source/e_integral_model_tutorial.rst

 .. note::
     This time, you used a value map to infer the friction value from the material.

+Import culverts
+^^^^^^^^^^^^^^^

+You will now import the Culverts to the 3Di Schematisation.

-#) Culverts: Click *Import schematisation objects* in the Schematisation Editor panel and select *Culverts*.
+Click *Import schematisation objects* in the Schematisation Editor panel and select *Culverts*.
 Fill in the following settings:

-    * Source culvert layer: select your filtered culvert layer.
+  #) Source culvert layer: select your filtered culvert layer.

-    * Check *Selected features only* to only import the features within the model bounds.
+  #) Check *Selected features only* to only import the features within the model bounds.

-    * Check *Create manholes* and *Create connection nodes*.
+  #) Check *Create manholes* and *Create connection nodes*.
 The tool will create new manholes and connection nodes if these are not found within the snapping distance of a culvert end.

-    * Check *Snap within* and fill in 0.10 meters.
+  #) Check *Snap within* and fill in 0.10 meters.

-    * Now set the method, source attributes and default values for the culvert fields: @Leendert hier ben ik gebleven
+  #) Now set the method, source attributes and default values for the culvert fields: @Leendert hier ben ik gebleven